 7. Listen for Unusual Noises

 If you notice malfunctioning components or if noises persist, contact a professional HVAC technician to diagnose the issue.
+In addition to the DIY checks listed above, the most effective way to protect your home’s HVAC system is professional tune ups.

 The Benefits of Regular Central Heating Maintenance